kroitor/gjk.c/README.md

 ![A usual case of overlapping or penetrating collision](https://cloud.githubusercontent.com/assets/1294454/22180045/d361a334-e075-11e6-8436-b756a6a5cfcb.jpg "A usual case of overlapping or penetrating collision")

 When 2D-shapes overlap there is usually at least one way to build a 2-simplex that encloses the Origin.
 But there can be other types of non-penetrating collisions without overlapping, when shapes touch edge-to-edge or meet at one single point.
 In GJK these collisions are usually called *degenerate case*.
-They are not collisions but contacts in general sense.
+They are not collisions but contacts in common sense.
 By design GJK handles all degenerate cases absolutely fine.

 Here are some examples of what a degenerate case collision (a touch) in GJK is: